Understanding MCP Server Timeout Errors

 Performance Optimization Strategies

 - Connection pooling: Reuse database connections and HTTP clients instead of creating new ones per request.
+Opening a new database connection can take 100-500ms each time.

 - Response pagination: If a tool returns large datasets, implement pagination so each response stays small.
 Let the AI request additional pages as needed.
+A page of 100 results responds in under 1 second; 10,000 results may take 30+ seconds.

 - Health checks: Implement a simple health check tool that returns immediately, allowing clients to verify the server is alive without triggering a full operation.